Atherothrombotic Risk and Vorapaxar in Prior MI

 This study reports that nine routinely assessed clinical characteristics (age, diabetes, hypertension, smoking, peripheral arterial disease, prior stroke, prior CABG, history of heart failure, and renal dysfunction) established not only a gradient of risk for recurrent ischemic events, but also distinguished a pattern of increasing absolute benefit from treatment with vorapaxar.
 This approach may outline a strategy that could be used by clinicians to assist with risk stratification and therapeutic decision making regarding vorapaxar use for secondary prevention after MI.
 It should be noted that these data are derived from a population of patients who were identified for and agreed to participate in a clinical trial, and thus, unaccounted selection biases may influence the generalizability to the general population, and additional verification is needed.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Anticoagulation Management and ACS, Acute Heart Failure, Hypertension, Smoking
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Acute Heart Failure, Hypertension, Smoking

 Keywords: Acute Coronary Syndrome, Anticoagulants, Atherosclerosis, Diabetes Mellitus, Heart Failure, Hypertension, Intracranial Hemorrhages, Ischemic Attack, Transient, Myocardial Infarction, Myocardial Ischemia, Peripheral Arterial Disease, Risk, Secondary Prevention, Smoking, Stroke